GETTING BACK TO LIFE After Captivity

-Being held – whether for a few days or weeks, or months or years – can have an impact on your health.
+Being held – whether for a few days, months or years – can have an impact on your health.
 Even if you feel ‘fine’ it is vital you have a thorough medical checkup.
 Here are some of the things your physician should look out for:

 - Malnutrition which requires careful supervision to get you back to full health